siddhugithubrit/library-frontend/README.md

-# 📚 Library Management System
+# 📚 Library Management System (Full Stack Project)

-A full-stack Library Management System built using Spring Boot and React.
+A full-stack Library Management System built using **Spring Boot** and **React.js**.
-This project allows users to manage books, issue books, and return books with quantity tracking.
+This application allows users to manage books, issue and return books, and automatically track book quantity in real-time.

+🔹 Designed and developed REST APIs using Spring Boot
+🔹 Integrated frontend with backend using Fetch API
+🔹 Deployed frontend on Netlify and backend on Railway
 ---

 ## 🚀 Tech Stack